Skip to content

 5. Re-Onboard Returning Mothers

-6. Set Up Mother’s Rooms
+6. Set up Mother’s Rooms

 But even for smaller companies, providing a comfortable, private space for new moms shows them you care about their wellbeing and their child as well — and that encourages them to stick around.